Xinxin19871118/stm32-codeblocks/README.md

 4 - Setup gcc-arm:

-a)	Go CodeBlocks Menu Settings->Compiler
+a)	Go to CodeBlocks Menu Settings->Compiler
 In "Selected Compiler" press button Copy and rename it Select your new compiler in "Selected Compiler"

 On Tab "Search Directories" add the includes path of your arm-none-eabi-* includes installed on "Compiler" and lib path on "Linker"
 On Tab "ToolChain executables" set the name e path (if necessary) of each executable

 on my machine (archlinux)

 C compiler : arm-none-eabi-gcc
 C++ compiler: arm-none-eabi-g++
 Linker for dyn...: arm-none-eabi-g++
 Linker for static ...: arm-none-eabi-ar
 Make program: make

 a-3)	Debugger, you will setup later (don't forget!)

 b)   Go Menu Settings->Debugger

 Select GDB/CDB debugger and click "Create Config".
 Write a name.
-        On new created config fill "Executable path:" with your arm-none-eabi-gdb path In my machine (archlinux): /usr/bin/arm-none-eabi-gdb
-	Click on "Do *not* run de debugee"
+On new created config fill "Executable path:" with your arm-none-eabi-gdb path In my machine (archlinux): /usr/bin/arm-none-eabi-gdb Click on "Do *not* run de debugee"
 Return to previous Compiler setting and select your new Debugger config (a-3)

-6 - Before debugging any code is necessary run OpenOCD from terminal or - the best choice - from a configured Tools in the CB menu
+6 - Before debugging any code is necessary run OpenOCD from terminal or - the best choice - from a configured Tools in the CB menu.
+Run openoncd with:

-	Run Openoncd with: openocd -f board/stm32f0discovery.cfg
+	openocd -f board/stm32f0discovery.cfg

 ## ADD More MCU

 Download STM32Cube for your MCU.
 Copy content of Driver folder to Drivers of this template Correct includes path, MCU Define....